 - Arts Education Alliance of the Bay Area Executive Board

-- SFUSD Arts Education Master Plan Advisory Committee
+- SFUSD Arts Education Master Plan Refresh Task Force

-Juan Manzo Juan is an Arts Education professional and advocate with 15 years of experience in the field.
-He has lead professional development in the field of Arts Integration for teachers in New York and California and has consulted with arts organizations in the Bay Area.
-Juan has worked as a Teaching Artist for multiple organizations including StageWrite, The Old Globe, La Jolla Playhouse and Center Theater Group.
+Juan Manzo is the Managing Director of Arts Ed Matters and an Arts Education professional & advocate with over 15 years of experience in the field.
+He has led professional development workshops in Arts Integration for teachers in New York and California and has consulted with arts organizations in the Bay Area.
+Juan has worked as a Teaching Artist and Arts Education Consultant for multiple organizations including StageWrite, The Old Globe, San Francisco Opera, Young Audiences of the Bay Area, La Jolla Playhouse and Center Theater Group.
 A strong believer in using the arts for creative engagement and problem solving, he is deeply committed to ensuring access to the arts to all students regardless of socioeconomic status or race.